hard-shutdown/staticstuff/README.md

 # staticstuff
-random stuff i use for raw urls
+random stuff i use for raw urls and for storage lol